Cross Types, Symbolic Meaning, and Cultural Significance Through History

 The Greek

-The Greek cross, which dates to before Christianity, has four equal-length arms.
+• The Greek cross, predating Christianity, features four equal-length arms.

-Some believed the four arms of this symbolized four natural elements: fire, earth, water, and air.
+• Some interpret the four arms as representing the four natural elements: fire, earth, water, and air.

 RELATED: 22 Most Popular Viking Symbols (Norse Mythology)